 Cost: Rs 200

-One of the most popular attractions for tourists who visit Kandy, Royal Botanical Gardens are located about five kilometers away from Kandy, in the city of Peradeniya.
+One of the most popular things to do in Kandy, Royal Botanical Gardens are located about five kilometers away from Kandy, in the city of Peradeniya.
 You can easily get here by tuk-tuk in fifteen minutes.
 They say, close to two million people visit the garden yearly.

 The gardens spread through 147 acres near Mahaweli River, the longest river in Sri Lanka.
 They were formally established in 1843, but it is believed that their origin dates back to XIV century.
 Some of the most popular sites in the gardens include a collection of orchids, a palm avenue, a forty-meter high bamboo tree, and a suspension bridge across Mahaweli River.